jasonmacduffie/isles-of-maga/religion.md

 Religion
 ========

 Unlike many other settings there is no problem with Clerics, regardless of whether they serve Gora or a Demon Lord, to use non-blunt weapons like swords, axes, and spears.
-In fact, Clerics can even serve no deity if they choose, and can still cast magic with their will alone.
+In fact, Clerics can even serve no deity if they choose, and can still cast magic through a belief in a higher power.
+However, the extent of this faith must be that of religious conviction, hence the religious role of Clerics.

 Gora
 ----